 Through the Worldwide Campaign to End the Institutionalization of Children, DRI is working to establish a worldwide consensus that institutionalization of children can and should be brought to an end.

-Please watch and share DRI’s 30-second PSA video, and consider making a donation to support DRI’s advocacy to protect children suffering today and to stop the next generation of children from ever being locked away and forgotten.
+Please watch and share DRI’s PSA videos, and consider making a donation to support DRI’s advocacy to protect children suffering today and to stop the next generation of children from ever being locked away and forgotten.

 Read Ahern’s Op-Ed in the Post here.